mwouts/itables/docs/apps/widget.md

 table.update(df.head(20), selected_rows=[7, 8])
 ```

-## Limitations
+## Using HTML

-Compared to `show`, the `ITable` widget has the same limitations as the [Streamlit component](streamlit.md#limitations),
-e.g. structured headers are not available, you can't pass JavaScript callback, etc.

-The good news is that if you only want to _display_ the table, you do not need
-the `ITable` widget.
-Below is an example in which we use `show` to display a different
-table depending on the value of a drop-down component:
+An alternative to the widget, if you only want to _display_ the table, is the `show` function.
+Below is an example in which we use `show` to display a different table depending on the value of a drop-down component:

 ```python
 import ipywidgets as widgets